ALTERA-CAPSTON-41/backend/CONTRIBUTING.md

 Currently, changes in the codespace or in the UI is not allowed, except on PR change request, you can apply them with following the commit conventions.

 ### Commit a Changes
 We're recommend you (as a contributor) to commit by context with your work in your working branch.
 You shouldn't create a huge changes in a commit.
-Create a commit message descriptively and follows the commit conventions.
+Create a commit message descriptively and follow the commit conventions.
 When you've finished to change, you can publish your working branch and open a Pull Request.

 ### Pull Request
 When you finished a change, create a pull request (aka.
 PR):